dafny-lang/dafny/docs/DafnyRef/Expressions.md

 methods, functions, and specifications, and in either compiled or ghost code
 - some expressions, called [right-hand-side expressions](#rhs-expression),
-do have side-effects and may only be used in specific syntactic locations, such as the right-hand-side of update (assignment) statements; new array and object allocation are this kind of expression
+do have side-effects and may only be used in specific syntactic locations, such as the right-hand-side of update (assignment) statements; object allocation and method calls are two typical examples of [right-hand-side expressions](#rhs-expression)
 - some expressions are allowed only in specifications and other ghost code, as listed [here](#sec-list-of-specification-expressions).